telus-agcg-archive/grape-apiary/README.md

 ## Usage

-Add some metadata about your API and then run execute the `generate` method on the `GrapeApiary::Blueprint` class.
+Add some metadata about your API and then execute the `generate` method on the `GrapeApiary::Blueprint` class.

 ### Configuration